 …To bungee jumping…

 Bungee jumping was the biggest step I ever took.
 I had thought about it for a while.
 As a kid, I found it exciting.
-And I grew up, and it looked terrifying.
+Then I grew up, and it looked terrifying.

 I had heard for years about the super high bungee jumping opportunity in a canyon near Queenstown, in New Zealand.
 So when I travelled there, I decided to try it.

 It was the hardest thing I had ever done in my life, physically and mentally.
-The only pleasure came from the satisfaction of knowing that I could do it.
+Actually, the only pleasure came from the satisfaction of knowing that I could do it.

 I won the biggest fight ever against my mind that day.